Premier League 39th game plan 'not unnoticed by clubs' American owners'

 "That's what NFL owners look at.
 And don't forget, you have a couple of NFL owners that own teams in your Premier League."

-The Glazer family own Manchester United and the Tampa Bay Buccaneers, and Arsenal's majority shareholder Stan Kroenke also owns the St Louis Rams.
+The Glazer family own Manchester United and the Tampa Bay Buccaneers, and Arsenal's majority shareholder Stan Kroenke also owns the Los Angeles Rams.

 "When they see NFL teams play [in England], they think maybe it wouldn't be a bad idea for our team to play somewhere else, to bring the gospel there," said Stillitano, speaking at the Soccerex Global Convention, the football finance event being held in Manchester.